June 19-22, 2024

 Prof. dr. Marjolijn Ligtenberg

 PhD, molecular geneticist.
-Radboud University, Nijmegen, Netherlands
+Radboud university medical center, Nijmegen, Netherlands

 19:00-21:00